UX & UI Design

 Promo Codes & eCoupons

 The buying team wanted to add an "Easy Reorder Exclusive" discount to promote use of the Easy Reorder page and get more vendor funding.
 This came in the form of an additional eCoupon that may be present if an item has vendor funding.
-Going into user testing, all of the applicable discounts were displayed up front to give the user full information.
+In initially designs, all of the applicable discounts were displayed up front to give the user full information.

 After completing the first versions of the redesign, I led user testing for this project, taking charge of recruiting participants, drafting the test plan, moderating some of the sessions, and compiling a report.